b-lukaszuk/BS_wJ_eng/contents/index.md

 Hello there.
 This is an open access book entitled: "Build SH\*T with Julia".
 If anyone asked the full title is "Build **S**uper **H**elpful and **I**nteresting **T**hings with Julia", but it just doesn't have the same ring to it.
-Anyway, they say that in order to learn any programming language you need to ~~build sh..~~ write a lot of different programs with it and that's what this book is all about.
+Anyway, they say that in order to learn a programming language you need to ~~build sh..~~ write a lot of different programs with it and that's what this book is all about.